Death Stranding 2: On the Beach: Development and marketing

 Approximately half-way into development, Kojima decided to re-write the script in order to make it more polarising after it performed very well with test audiences.
 Kojima explained to co-composer Woodkid:We have a problem.
 I'm going to be very honest, we have been testing the game with players and the results are too good.
 They like it too much.
 That means something is wrong; we have to change something.
 If everyone likes it, it means it's mainstream.
 It means it's conventional.
 It means it's already pre-digested for people to like it.
 And I don't want that.
 I want people to end up liking things they didn't like when they first encountered it, because that's where you really end up loving something.

-On May 9, 2025, it was announced the game has gone gold, signifying that development has completed.
+On May 9, 2025, it was announced that the game had gone gold, signifying that development had been completed.
 On June 8, 2025, a premiere event was held at the Orpheum Theatre in Los Angeles following Summer Game Fest, featuring a panel discussion, a live gameplay demo, and the announcement of Woodkid's soundtrack album.

 Death Stranding 2: On the Beach was released for the PlayStation 5 on June 26, 2025.
 Special edition versions granted in-game and physical items, with pre-orders of these versions offering bonus digital items and early access to the game two days before it officially released.
+A Microsoft Windows port was announced during a State of Play on February 12, 2026 and was released on March 19, 2026, with Nixxes Software having ported the game and included features such as ultrawide monitor support, upscaling technologies, and frame generation.
+A PlayStation 5 update the same week added 21:9 support.

+In July 2025, Kojima participated in a Death Stranding 2 event in Shanghai in Bilibili World, where he mentioned Chinese voice acting being added to the game as free DLC.

+On March 19, 2026, the game was officially released in China.